Chart Color Schemes

 West Ryde - Meadowbank features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-The dwelling structure in West Ryde - Meadowbank, as per the latest Census, consisted of 32.3% houses and 67.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+West Ryde-Meadowbank's dwelling structures, as per the latest Census, comprised 32.3% houses and 67.6% other dwellings.
 In comparison, Sydney metro had 42.9% houses and 57.1% other dwellings.
-Home ownership in West Ryde - Meadowbank was 23.3%, with the remaining dwellings either mortgaged (29.1%) or rented (47.5%).
+Home ownership in West Ryde-Meadowbank was at 23.3%, with mortgaged dwellings at 29.1% and rented ones at 47.5%.
 The median monthly mortgage repayment in the area was $2,400, below Sydney metro's average of $2,600.
 The median weekly rent figure was $420, compared to Sydney metro's $460.
-Nationally, West Ryde - Meadowbank's mortgage repayments were higher at $2,400 than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Nationally, West Ryde-Meadowbank's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing